Eventually, you will need to have to read, write, and execute permissions on either a file or directory.

-Why chmod Command is too risky to run?
+Why chmod 777 command is too risky to run?

 Running the chmod 777 command may result in security and privacy issues in the long run.

-For example, if you use the recursive chmod command on any directory, the digits will automatically reset to 777.
+For example, if you use the recursive chmod command on any directory, the permissions will all be set to 777.

-As a result, any user on your system will have the power to delete, create, and modify any file on your directory.
+As a result, any user on your system will have the power to delete, create, and modify any file in your directory.

 With the rise of hackers over the years, it may not be advisable to run the chmod command.

-If you are operating a Linux screen, it is important to familiarize yourself with the different Linux permissions and chmod commands.
+If you are a Linux sysadmin, or user, it is important to familiarize yourself with the different Linux permissions and chmod commands.